 Now more than ever before, students are experiencing a high level of stress and anxiety and may be struggling to get their basic needs met.
 Any staff, faculty, or student may encounter a student who is in need of support.
 We want our entire community to feel equipped to look out for one another, provide empathetic connection, and to bridge students to support resources whenever needed.

 Below are some basic tips from our Helping Students in Distress workshop.
-Please see the bottom of this page for a video of this workshop from Back to the Bay 2020, and links to register for upcoming live sessions over Zoom in Fall 2020.
-If you have any questions or want to consult about a student, please reach out to us at shcscounseling@csueastbay, or (510) 885-3735.
+Please see the bottom of this page for a video of this workshop from Spring 2021.
+The schedule and links to register for live trainings in Fall 2021 will be coming soon.

 While it is impossible to list all of the “red flag” behaviors that a student may exhibit, here is a list of some things you may notice.
 These are of special concern when they represent a significant change from the student's typical behavior.